 That is why I wrote this article about wrongful death in Los Angeles.
 Below I will discuss some issues pertinent to a wrongful death lawsuit that every Angelino should know.

 Yes, it’s true.
 Sometimes a person will commit suicide because a negligent party drove the decedent to take their own life.
 Some people refuse to choose survival over suicide.
 Sometimes the wrongdoer could have emotionally harmed them.
 Sometimes a hospital will let a suicidal person leave the treatment center before they are ready.
-This could form the basis of a medical malpractice claim.
+And this could form the basis of a medical malpractice claim.

 On Monday, Burton, who met and married White in 2013 while working as a camera operator, filed a complaint against Carrey in Los Angeles Superior Court alleging that the Hollywood actor provided White with the pills she used to commit suicide last September.

-To begin with, not all Los Angeles courts allow you to file an Unlimited Civil case in their courthouse.
+First, not all Los Angeles courts allow you to file an Unlimited Civil case in their courthouse.
 Let me explain.
 A case worth more than $25,000 is an unlimited civil case.
 And this is because, in cases worth less than that amount, the legislature has limited discovery rules and other procedures to streamline the files and reduce delay.

-Anyways, to make it easy as to what LA court to file a death case, I will explain how I determine the correct court to file my lawsuits.
+To make it easy as to what LA court to file a death case, I will explain how I determine the correct court to file my lawsuits.